peterfelfer/AtomBlend-II/README.md

 `Frames` - Total frame of your video, the approximal duration of the video is also shown<br/>
 `Number of rotations` - Change the number of rotations in your video<br/>
 `Animation mode` - Change the animation of your video.
 You can select between:
-  - Circle around tip: Camera moves around the tip but stays at the same height<br/>
+  - Static camera: Camera stays at the same height<br/>
-  - Spiral around tip: Camera moves spirally around the tip from top to bottom<br/>
+  - Top to bottom: Camera moves from top to bottom<br/>

 `File Format` - The file format of your rendering will be AVI.
 But first, all the frames will be rendered separately and will be converted to a video later.
 Here, you can choose the file format for these frames.
 You can select between PNG, JPG and TIFF<br/>
 `Output Path` - Select the output path of your rendering<br/>